GavriYashar/Matlab-Editor-Plugin/README.md

         fprintf('ALT + INSERT\n')
     end
 ```
 4. create `DefaultProps.properties` and `CustomProps.properties` in desired folder.
+Currently available settings
+    ```
+    # enables/disables messages from the at.justin.matlab packages
+    verbose = 0

+    # if enabled properties will be reloaded before each getProperty* call
+    autoReloadProps = true

+    # if enabled operators such as ++ will be replaced accordingly. e.g.: "i++" -> "i = i + "
+    enableDoubleOperator = true

+    # background color for the breakpointview as int 0..255
+    bpColorR = 179
+    bpColorG = 203
+    bpColorB = 111

+    # Automatically switches file for detailviewer (matlabs internal filestructure
+    autoDetailViewer = true
+    ```
 5. start Matlab and run following
 ```Matlab
     javaaddpath('<path>\matconsolectl-4.4.1.jar')